- Contract Options?

-Early Cancellation Charges vary depending on the broadband service you select.
-See the Critical Information Summary Archive for details about early cancellation charges for your service.
+Contract options vary depending on your broadband service.
+See the Critical Information Summary Archive for details about the contract options available for your service.

-With Internode broadband services—regardless of whether you are on a 24 month contract or not—you are not 'locked in' to a specific plan.
+With Internode broadband services—regardless of whether you are on a fixed-term contract or not—you are not 'locked in' to a specific plan.
 You can change your plan online at any time, and it will typically take effect on your next monthly roll-over.

 NBN Fibre and NBN Wireless customers can change plan speed without any once-off speed change charge.